tnam-nguyen/360-1M/README.md

 ## Downloading Videos
 Metadata and video URLs can be downloaded from here: [Metadata with Video URLs](https://huggingface.co/datasets/mwallingford/360-1M/tree/main) .
-Thefiltered subset which is around 5 TB in size can be found here: [Filtered Subset](https://huggingface.co/datasets/mwallingford/360-1M/blob/main/Filtered_24k.parquet)
+The filtered subset which is around 5 TB in size can be found here: [Filtered Subset](https://huggingface.co/datasets/mwallingford/360-1M/blob/main/Filtered_24k.parquet)

 To download the videos we recommend using the yt-dlp package.
 To run our download scripts you'll also need pandas and pyarrow to parse the metadata parquet:
 ```bash